-14"If you forgive those who sin
+14 "If you forgive those who sin against you, your heavenly Father will forgive you.
+15But if you refuse to forgive others, your Father will not forgive your sins.

-against you, your heavenly Father will forgive you.
-15 But if you refuse to forgive others, your Father will not forgive obvious, as the hypocrites do, for they try to look miserable and disheveled so people will admire them for their fasting.
+16"And when you fast, don't make it obvious, as the hypocrites do, for they try to look miserable and disheveled so people will admire them for their fasting.
 I tell you the truth, that is the only reward they will ever get.
 17But when you fast, comb your hair and wash your face.
 18Then no one will notice that you are fasting, except your Father, who knows what you do in private.
 And your Father, who sees everything, will reward you.